Reception and KS1 Curriculum

 The Statutory Framework for the Early Years Foundation Stage curriculum is provided for all pupils aged two to the end of their Reception year.
 In Years One and Two, the Key Stage One National Curriculum is covered.

 Phonics is taught discretely on a daily basis from Nursery to Year 2.
-At Pen Mill Infants school, we use the synthetic phonics programme: letters and Sounds: Principles to plan the pace and progression of phonological awareness and phonics in the EYFS and Key Stage 1.
-We use material from Read Write inc. and a range of other materials to supplement and support teaching and learning.
+At Pen Mill Infants school, we use the synthetic phonics programme: Read Write Inc. We use material from Read Write inc. and a range of other materials to supplement and support teaching and learning.
 Children are encouraged to use their phonic skills across all curriculum subjects.

 Learning is knowledge and skills based so that our children are equipped with all they need to become independent and inquisitive learners.
 We provide carefully planned opportunities for children to problem solve and explore their own investigations.
 We also encourage children to work collaboratively so that they learn the important skills involved in teamwork.
 The curriculum builds on children’s prior knowledge and planning demonstrates progression.
 We have designed our curriculum framework to be rooted in six big questions which the whole school follows and explores over the year.
 The big questions are linked to our children’s interests, our locality and our world to prepare them for their future.